yyjlincoln/NowAskMe-Server/readme.md

 This is the backend of NAM.

-Please refer to /docs for more details
+Please refer to /docs for more detail.